daos-stack/daos/docs/admin/predeployment_check.md

 provided by NVIDIA, not with the distros' inbox drivers.
 Before installing DAOS, a supported version of MOFED needs to be installed on the DAOS servers and DAOS clients.
-If the control plane communication is set up over the InfiniBand fabric using IPoIB, then any dedicated DAOS admin nodes should also be installed with the same MOFED atack.
+If the control plane communication is set up over the InfiniBand fabric using IPoIB, then any dedicated DAOS admin nodes should also be installed with the same MOFED stack.
 This is typically done using the `mlnxofedinstall` command that is included with the MOFED distribution.